Response: Emergent analogical reasoning in large language models: Criticism of the Methods Employed in the Original Paper

+Second, \citet{webb_emergent_2023} claim that the presented problem types test GPT-3's human-like reasoning capacity in a "very general" way.
+This assumption is based on the premise that LLMs behave similarly to humans, thus implying that a test designed for humans can adequately assess LLMs in a broader capacity beyond the tasks included in the test.
+However, this assumption has not been substantiated.

+On the contrary, generalized findings across the literature of LLM brittleness tend to contradict it.
+In Appendix~\ref{sec:counterexamples}, we present counterexamples involving the letter string analogy problems, which demonstrate the brittleness of the assessment approach employed.
+In these tests, GPT-3 fails to solve simple variants of the letter string analogies presented in the original paper, while human performance remains on a high level.

-\citet{webb_emergent_2023} find that GPT-3 exhibits human-like characteristics in analogical reasoning, i.e., decreasing performance with increasing problem complexity.
+In addition to the finding that GPT-3 matches or even outperforms human performance, \citet{webb_emergent_2023} further show that GPT-3 exhibits human-like characteristics in analogical reasoning, i.e., decreasing performance with increasing problem complexity.
 Based on this result, the authors propose that GPT-3 may have developed mechanisms similar to those underlying human intelligence.
-While this is one possible interpretation, it is important to note that the observation of similar performance between GPT-3 and humans does not inherently validate GPT-3's human-like, zero-shot analogical reasoning.
-An alternative explanation could be that the training data contains a scarcity of solutions to complex problems, possibly reflecting the challenges humans encounter with such problems.
-More work is needed to investigate these various possibilities.
+This is one possible interpretation.
+However, an alternative explanation could be that the training data contains a scarcity of solutions to complex problems, possibly reflecting the challenges humans encounter with such problems, a notion supported by our experiments involving human subjects.

+It is important to note that our intention is not to discredit the use of such tests for studying LLMs but to point out the limitations of these methods for making claims about the reasoning capacity of LLMs. \\